ivanbruel/webdriver.sh/README.md

 sudo webdriver -u URL
 ```

-Install the drivers from the package at URL (without version checks).
-There is a nice list of available drivers/URLs maintained [here](http://www.macvidcards.com/drivers.html).
+Installs the drivers from the package at URL (without version checks).
+There is a nice list of available drivers/URLs maintained [here](http://www.macvidcards.com/drivers.html)

 #### Uninstall